animesh-vit/Cursor-IDE-Setup/README.md

 # Cursor-IDE-Setup
-This repository documents the installation and setup of Cursor IDE along with Claude Code &amp; Codex extensions.
+This repository documents the installation and setup of Cursor IDE along with Claude Code & Codex extensions.

+## tools Installed

+## Stepts

+## Issues